KDE/digikam-doc/getting_started/installation.rst

    - You can copy the digiKam folder on any external drive and run it on a different computer without installing it.
 However, your personal settings and downloads within digiKam are related to the computer you work on.

-Using In A Windows Domain
+Using in a Windows Domain
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 If you want to use digiKam with domain users with using Windows Active Directory and/or Group Policies ( `GPOs <https://learn.microsoft.com/en-us/previous-versions/windows/desktop/policy/group-policy-objects>`) make sure all users have read/write rights to the following folders: